The book scorpion sucks parasites

-The book scorpion (Chelifer Cancroides) fights parasites of bees in bee hives.
+The book scorpion (Chelifer Cancroides) fights parasites of bees in beehives and thus proves to be beneficial for honey bees and beekeepers.
 The bees let him do it.
 Since some years I do research and try to cultivate book scorpions in bee hives.

 The permanent settlement of the sensitive animals in hives has been successful for me.
 I can also prove by IR photos that they approach bees and feel them.
 The proof of picking a Varroa mite is unfortunately not yet successful.
 An effectiveness in the fight against Varroa mites by means of book scorpions is definitely not proven.
 But no matter what, they are also a welcome guest in the beehive!

-Effectiveness of book scorpions in the fight against Varroa
+Are book scorpions effective in the fight against the Varroa mites?

 The effectiveness of the book scorpions in fighting the Varroa mite has not been proven.
 A sale of book scorpions and the assertion that they would significantly decimate the Varroa is wrong and does not serve the cause.
 However, there are some indications that it may be effective: